 The importance of business-driven scale-ups

 It is not a stretch to say that the resources industry can achieve positive outcomes like these in the near future.
 In our Machine Dreams survey, we interviewed 512 manufacturing executives across all major industrial countries in North America, Western Europe and Asia.
-Of this group, fully 85% expected human-machine environments to be an integral part of their operations by 2020.
+Of this group, fully 85 percent expected human-machine environments to be an integral part of their operations by 2020.

 Of course, there are still challenges to tackle.
 Implementing new technologies may reduce the need for human professionals in certain areas, necessitating a forward-thinking approach to reskilling your existing workforce and prepare them for different task profiles.
 And if your organization has no real experience with these new technologies, it would be wise to start with a proof of concept or proof of value before moving further.